son-n-pham/Agile-Web-Development/CSS.md

 - The above is not working if the container does not occupy the whole width of the page.
 If it is the case, "margin: auto" is the solution.
 - Sometimes, some elements are inline with others.
 Thus we need to take some out by "position: absolute" for the targeted element to be in the center.

+## CSS Z-Index and Stacking Order
+- z-index can be used to move element in the z axis.
+- z-index value is usually 1, 0 or -1.
+0 is the default value
+- z-index can only work if position keyword with value not static is used on both this element and the adjacent element.
+- Besides z-index, other order convention is applied as well.

 # CSS Sizing
 There are 3 options:
 - px: static